Baby Skin Care 101

-You imagine a baby’s skin to be smooth, soft and to smell amazing.
-But in reality, it can be dry, flaky, sensitive and even have some funky discolorations — especially during the newborn period.
-Here’s the deal on how to care for your baby’s skin, including when it’s not as perfect as you may have expected.
+You imagine baby’s skin to be smooth, soft and to smell amazing.
+But in reality, it can be dry, flaky, sensitive and even have some funky discolorations—especially during the newborn period.
+Here’s the deal on how to care for baby’s skin, even when it’s not as perfect as you may have expected.

 Don’t go too crazy with the baths

 Sure, you take a shower every day, but baby really shouldn’t get a daily bath.
 “Two or three times a week is plenty,” says Karl Neumann, MD, a pediatrician at Forest Hills Pediatric Associates and contributor to Kids Travel Doc.
 “Of course, clean the diaper area as often as necessary.
 Frequent bathing may dry out the skin and remove oils and other substances that protect against infections and other irritants.”
 Not sure what to do once you get her in there?
 Get the step-by-step on how to give baby a bath here.

 You probably already know this, but you don’t want to use your adult shampoo and soap on baby.
 “Until infants are about one year old, it’s best to use soaps and shampoos that are specifically formulated for this age group,” says Dr. Neumann.
 “Generally, these products are ‘nontoxic,’ containing no or few dyes, deodorants, alcohols and other ingredients that can be harmful to your infant’s skin.”
 Staring at the aisle, stumped as to which baby products to buy?
 We suggest taking a look at the label and choosing the ones with the fewest weird chemicals.
 Tear-free formulas are less likely to irritate baby’s eyes.
 When you bathe baby, know that some baby soaps don’t provide a ton of lather like your usual soap does, but that doesn’t mean you need to add more — baby’s still getting clean sans suds.